nasifay/Deshet/ANALYTICS_SETUP.md

 ### "Failed to fetch analytics data" Error

-**Cause:** Service account doesn't have access to the GA4 property.
+**Cause:** Service account doesn't have access to the GA4 property or Property ID is incorrect.

 **Solution:**

-1. Verify the service account email is added to your GA4 property
+1. Verify the service account email is added to your GA4 property (see PERMISSION_DENIED section above)
 2. Ensure it has at least **Viewer** role
 3. Wait a few minutes for permissions to propagate
-4. Check that the Property ID is correct
+4. Double-check that the Property ID is correct (just the numbers, e.g., `123456789`)

 ### "API has not been used" Error

 **Cause:** Google Analytics Data API is not enabled.

 **Solution:**

 1. Go to Google Cloud Console
 2. Enable the Google Analytics Data API
 3. Wait a few minutes for it to activate